SkywalkerLuke/PhosF3C/README.md

 ```bash
 python predict.py --config_path ./hparams/lora.yaml
 ```
-This will process the sequences from the predict_path, and the prediction results will be saved in the specified output folder (./result/conformer or ./result/lora) as a JSON file.
-The JSON file will contain the predicted phosphorylation site information, including the predicted label (positive or negative) and prediction score for each site.
+This will process the sequences from the predict_path, and the prediction results will be saved in the specified output folder (`./result/conformer` or `./result/lora`) as a JSON file.
+The JSON file will contain the predicted phosphorylation site information, including the predicted label (positive:1 or negative:0) and prediction score for each site.

 **Example of output JSON format**: